What is Plaster of Paris?

 We cannot mix POP with cement.

-POP is not so solid, so if something is hanged to the ceiling, it can damage the ceiling and the object.
+POP is not so solid, so if something is hung to the ceiling, it can damage the ceiling and the object.

-Q3: What Happens if we Eat Plaster of Paris?
+3. What Happens if We Eat Plaster of Paris?

 How is it made?